2017–18 Aston Villa F.C. season

-The 2017–18 EFL Championship season was Aston Villa's 143rd season in English football.
-It was the club's second consecutive season in the Championship following their relegation from the Premier League during the 2015–16 season.
+The 2017-18 season was Aston Villa's 2nd season in the Football League Championship.
+The 2017–18 EFL Championship season was Villa's 143rd season in English football.
 Villa secured a play-off place and defeated Middlesbrough to reach the final, but lost 1–0 to Fulham in the final and thus missed out on promotion to the Premier League.

 John Terry (32) joined Aston Villa and was appointed captain.
 Other signings included Ahmed Elmohamady (113), Glenn Whelan (68), Robert Snodgrass (40), Josh Onomah (33), Axel Tuanzebe (39), Lewis Grabban (15) and Christopher Samba (12).